Use case: Justice system

 title="Secure case circulation"

-description="Route case files and documentation between judges, clerks, lawyers, and authorized staff without “email chaos.”"
+description="Route case files and documentation between judges, clerks, lawyers, and authorized staff without email chaos or ambiguous handoffs."

 href="/platforms/orgo/workflow"

-description="Support confidential legal communications with strong controls and clear accountability."
+description="Support confidential legal communications with explicit access boundaries, purpose-based visibility, and accountable handling."

 title="Court notifications that don’t fail"